ewpHumanTech/AI-playground/README.md

 ![image](https://github.com/ewpHumanTech/AI-playground/assets/170042205/005ea0f3-4363-40d6-8e39-37c2743182d7)

 ## Predictive Script Usage:
-python plotextrapolate_any.py input_file chart_title target_value
+python plotextrapolate_any data_file chart_title target_value key_column
-( Example : python plotextrapolate_any input_file.csv "When we hit 3 mils in Sales" 3400000 )
+( Example : python plotextrapolate_any input_file.csv "When will Sales reach 3.4 million" 3400000 "Total Count of Sold Apples")

-This script takes an additional command-line argument target_value, which is the value you want to predict reaching.
-It calculates the rate of increase based on the second column of input data and uses this rate to predict future values until the target value is reached.
-It then plots the original data along with the predicted values.
+This script predicts future values for each column in a dataset containing time series data.
+It accepts a target value as input and utilizes the specified key column from the dataset to forecast when the target will be reached.
+Finally, it generates a plot illustrating both the original and predicted data points.

 ![image](https://github.com/ewpHumanTech/AI-playground/assets/170042205/3e315f60-737d-4f6f-954b-0da26b6136e8)